Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 I made the eye from Fimo, painted the pupil with black enamel, making a hole before baking so that it could be animated looking in different directions.

 I always encourage children to go bigger with their characters, to exaggerate features as it will look better on screen.
-With the cyclops, I suggested bigger ears, horn, nose, lips, hands – as you see in the finished model below.
+With the cyclops, I suggested big ears, horn, nose, lips, hands.

-We added large hooves so that it would help it stand up.
-I suggested we make the teeth from something other than white plasticine as this would get squished when animated.
+I created large hooves in the armature so that it would help the puppet stand up.
+I suggested making the teeth from something other than white plasticine as this would get squished when animated.
 I searched about my studio for something suitable, and went with small pieces of white foam.

-After Beni finished his animation, I repurposed the armature and created a cyclops puppet of my own.
-Below (left) you can see how I made and (right) animated it.
+After the sessions were finished, I repurposed my armature to create another cyclops puppet.
+Below, you can see how I made and then animated it.

 Handmade props

-I gave Beni and Lisa the use of props I made for my ‘Myths and Legends’ workshop.
+In addition to my articulated figures, I also gave the children the use of props I had created for my original ‘Myths and Legends’ workshops.

-I originally made the helmets, swords and shields for an activity recreating the scene with Medusa in ‘Clash of the Titans’, which can you see in action in compilation below.
-You can also see more about these props on my Facebook and Instagram pages.
+I had first made the helmets, swords and shields for an activity recreating the scene with Medusa in ‘Clash of the Titans’.
+Below are some of the animations made by children animating the activities and props I designed for my ‘Myths and Legends’ workshops.
+You can also see more about my creations on my Facebook and Instagram pages.

 Replacement Technique